 Keep in mind, it is never too late to earn a high school diploma or equivalent!
 Many students who wish to achieve this important milestone are in their thirties, forties, and older.

 Students who earn an associate degree (AAS or AAS-T) at LWTech may request the high school diploma from LWTech.
 Earn then ask, simple as that!
 The State of Washington has agreed that earning the associate degree signifies a student has mastered a body of knowledge at least equivalent to the requirements of a high school diploma.

 The HS+ Adult High School Completion Pathway combines high school equivalency test preparation with course content designed to meet the requirements for a high school diploma.
 Those choosing to enroll in the HS+ program can apply previously earned high school credits, can potentially earn credits for current and previous learning or work experience, and can choose from a variety of approaches to complete their unfinished coursework.

 Students age 18 and older can take college level classes to complete missing graduation requirements that were not finished during high school.
 Students who are at least 19 and who have two or fewer classes remaining to complete graduation requirements may be eligible for a tuition waiver.

 Even if you didn't finish high school, you may have knowledge and skills comparable with a high school graduate.
 The GED®® (General Education Development) is one of several high school equivalency examinations that certify that the taker has high school level academic skills in key subject areas.
-Beginning in January 2014, the GED® exams will be:
+The GED® exams will be:

 LWTech offers several ways for students to build their skills and test with confidence.
 We can provide you with practice tests or can register you for low cost test preparation classes.